-On this day, coaches oppose the 40-20 rule, Russell Crowe puts his financial clout behind the Bunnies and the Moose gets life.
+On this day in rugby league history, Tonga becomes a top-four nation, Russell Crowe puts his financial clout behind the Bunnies and the Moose gets life.

 Rod Silva was born.
 A dynamic fullback, he had a lengthy stint with the Roosters, playing 92 matches after making his debut in 1988, before making a mid-season switch to Canterbury in 1995.